AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/image.md

 ![Parameters Menu](./images/ParmsMenu.png)

+### Calibration parameters definitions

+The detector coordinate system has **x** horizontal and **y** vertical with (0,0) located at the lower left, looking from the sample position.
+The **z** axis is defined as **z** = **x** $\times$ **y**, which points from the detector towards the sample.
+When a detector is rotated from this position, the detector azimuthal offset describes the angle applied to rotate the detector clockwise (as viewed from the sample position) from the orientation with **x** horizontal and **y** vertical.
+The beam center position in GSAS-II is in mm, measured from the bottom left corner of the detector.

-<H3 style="color:blue;font-size:1.1em">Calibration parameters compared to other software</H3>
+#### Comparison to other software

 Note that calibration parameters used in GSAS-II are closely related to those used by the pyFAI and Fit2D programs, but add 90 to the GSAS-II tilt plane rotation (labeled as "Rotation" in GSAS-II) to obtain the pyFAI value.
-The X and Y values determine the beam center location.
-In GSAS-II the values are in mm measured from the top left corner of the detector, while in pyFAI the values are measured in the same way, but in units of pixels:
+The beam center location in pyFAI is defined the the same way as in GSAS-II, except that in pyFAI the units are pixels rather than in mm.

 $$X_{GSAS-II}/size_X = X_{pyFAI}$$